oaworks/oa-works/src/policies/privacy.md

 ## Disclosure of Your Data

-We will provide relevant data for use by advocates to further the mission of the OA.Works.
+We will provide relevant data for use by advocates to further the mission of OA.Works.
 This data will be released under a [Creative Commons 0 licence](https://creativecommons.org/publicdomain/zero/1.0/).

 We understand that some users may require a higher level of privacy.
 If you'd like to maintain privacy don't use your real name as your username as it will be publicly displayed.
 In addition, use a unique username that is not used on any other sites or service.